wrightedu/AirCamp21/challenge1.md

 You will need to use the `setuid` program in your home directory for this challenge.
 The next flag is stored in a file named `readme` in airmanbob's home directory, `/home/airmanbob`

+Hint:
+`setuid` needs to be run from Airman Joe's home directory, or called explicitly with `/home/airmanjoe/setuid`

 Helpful commands:
 `whoami, cat, ls -la`